fortify/FortifySyncFoDToSSC/README.md

         * ~~Mobile~~ (Currently not supported by FoD API)
     * FoD Sync - Status: Text - Multiple Lines, Hidden

-* Define a role 'FoD Sync - Releases' WITH universal access, with the following permissions:
+* Define the user account to be used by the utility to connect with SSC.
+This user must have a role with the following permissions:

+    * Universal access
     * Add application versions
+    * ~~Approve analysis results upload? (do we want to auto-approve?)~~
-    * Delete application versions? (do we want to auto-delete if release in FoD is deleted?)
+    * ~~Delete application versions? (do we want to auto-delete if release in FoD is deleted?)~~
     * Edit application versions? (do we need this to set custom attributes, access, ... while creating app version?)
-    * Manage application version access? (do we need this if we specify users while creating version?)
+    * ~~Manage application version access? (do we need this if we specify users while creating version?)~~
-    * Manage attribute definitions: to auto-create FoD Sync-related attributes
+    * ~~Manage attribute definitions: to auto-create FoD Sync-related attributes~~ (not yet implemented)
+    * Upload analysis results
     * View application versions
     * View attribute definitions
     * View issue templates, process templates, ... (is this necessary to determine default issue template?)

-* Define a role 'FoD Sync - Scans' WITHOUT universal access, with the following permissions:
-    * Approve analysis results upload? (do we want to auto-approve?)
-    * Edit application versions? (do we need this to update sync status attribute?)
-    * Upload analysis results
-    * View application versions
-    * View attribute definitions

-* Define local or LDAP user 'FoD Sync - Releases' with the corresponding 'FoD Sync- Release' role

-* Define local or LDAP user 'FoD Sync - Scans' with the corresponding 'FoD Sync- Release' role

-_Notes:_
-* Role and user names are just examples; the utility allows for configuring the user names and corresponding passwords to be used for SSC authentication.
-* Potentially you could combine both roles into a single role, and define a single user to be used by both tasks.
-This has not been tested though, and may have a negative impact on functionality or performance.

 ## FoD Preparations

-TODO: Describe setting up FoD users.
-Preferably we should set up separate users for the `Link Releases` and `Sync Scans` tasks, to avoid the two tasks impacting each other if FoD rate limiting is triggered.
+The following SSC preparations are required to use this utility:

+* Define the user account to be used by the utility to connect with FoD.
+This user have permissions to view all applications and releases.

 ## Installation and usage